instadeepai/jumanji/README.md

 @software{jumanji2022github,
   author = {Clément Bonnet and Donal Byrne and Victor Le and Laurence Midgley
-        and Daniel Luo and Cemlyn Waters and Sasha Abramowitz and Edan Toledo and Cyprien Courtot and Matthew Morris and Daniel Furelos Blanco and Thomas D. Barrett and Alexandre Laterre}, title = {Jumanji: Industry-Driven Hardware-Accelerated RL Environments}, url = {https://github.com/instadeepai/jumanji},
+        and Daniel Luo and Cemlyn Waters and Sasha Abramowitz and Edan Toledo and Cyprien Courtot and Matthew Morris and Daniel Furelos-Blanco and Thomas D. Barrett and Alexandre Laterre}, title = {Jumanji: Industry-Driven Hardware-Accelerated RL Environments}, url = {https://github.com/instadeepai/jumanji},